Are you exploring emotional intelligence assessment options for yourself or your team? Keep these key points in mind when looking for the right one.

 Emotional Intelligence Assessment Validity

-Another key point is report validity.
+Another key factor in relation to effective assessment is report validity.
 We cannot overemphasize the importance of reliable results.
 Without accurate and precise results, any analysis of the snapshots would be suspect at best.
 The BlueEQTM emotional intelligence assessment has by far the highest validation scores in the industry.
-In fact, a 3rd-party study found reliability for BlueEQ was 91% across all 150 items.
+In fact, a 3rd-party study found reliability for BlueEQ to be 91% across all 150 items.
 (For a full briefing on reliability and validity, see Dr. Gyll’s analysis.)

-Take 20 minutes to begin a lifelong change.
-Contact us to take an emotional intelligence assessment for yourself, your team, or your company today.
+Take 20 minutes to initiate a lifelong change.
+Contact us to take an emotional intelligence assessment for yourself, your team, and/or your company today.